rustaceanrob/kyoto/CHECKLIST.md

 #### Filters

 - [ ] API
   - [ ] Compute block filter from block?
+(Non-trivial.
+The computed filter relies on previous outputs not contained in the block.
+We could estimate the `ScriptBuf` using the `Witness`?)
   - [x] Check set inclusion given filter
 - [ ] Chain
   - [x] Manage a queue of proposed header chains
   - [x] Find disputes
   - [x] Broadcast the next CF header message to all peers
   - [ ] Resolve disputes by downloading blocks?
+(Again, hard to resolve the dispute if you can't compute the filter)
   - [x] Add new filters to the chain, verifying with the `FilterHash`
 - [ ] Optimizations
   - [x] Hashmap the `BlockHash` to `FilterHash` relationship in memory
   - [ ] Persist SPKs that have already been proven to be in a filter?
+(Not necessary, the crate should remain mostly state-less)

 #### Main thread